How I Repurposed and Reinvented My Thrift Store and Flea Market Finds

 Stenciling is another great way to change the look of a flea market find.
 I’m going to try it on an armoire in my office soon.

-Here are some of the places to go shopping for a flea market find…
+Here are some places to go shopping for a flea market find…

 • a consignment shop